Direct comparison

 When You Want More Than Galleries

 CloudSpot also positions its higher-tier offering as a fuller photography-business stack.
-If your goal is to consolidate more client-facing and administrative work into one platform, the broader product surface can be worth the added complexity.
+If your goal is to consolidate more client-facing and administrative work into one platform, the broader feature set can be worth the added complexity.

 When Client Apps and Store Behaviors Matter